Recertification Appointment- What To Expect

 If not, you’ll need pay the Dept of Health your annual card fee whenever it is due.
 (The PA Medical Marijuana Program sends you an email each year letting you know when your annual card fee is due.)

 You can keep using your current ID card until it expires.
 The “Issued date” (start date) on the new ID card that will be sent to you will be the day after your current card’s expiration date.
+Example - If your current ID card expires on 06/01/2025, then your new ID card will become valid/active on 06/02/2025.

 We make the process as easy and as streamlined as possible.